40 years in the making: Five lives changed by China's reforms | The Japan Times

 But online censorship has increased in recent months.

-“A lot of words are not allowed to be used.
-If you use those words — including ‘vagina,’ ‘penetration,’ etc. — you will face censorship risks,” she said.
+“A lot of words are not allowed to be used, if you use those words — including vagina, penetration, et cetera — you will face censorship risks,” she said.

 And while people have more discussions about sex, conservative views on female sexuality persist.